 Cross-functional teams are often like a startup within an organization: Everyone has broad skills, and they usually work on new frontiers, like product development.

-Because cross-functional teams often provide the innovative edge of an organization, leadership means solving problems by definition.
-Unexpected issues or new opportunities will come up, and the leader will need to act fast.
+Because cross-functional teams often provide the innovative edge of an organization, leadership means solving problems.
+Unexpected issues or new opportunities will arise, and the leader will need to act quickly.

 Even in more conventional roles, though, cross-functional team leadership demands extensive problem-solving.
 When unexpectedly short on staff or resources, cross-functional team leaders need to ask: How can I accomplish more with less?